Junikab/llm-job-finder/DESIGN.md

 - MAX_PAGES / MAX_JOBS env vars allow quick dev iterations.

 ## 14. Key Design Decisions
-- Heuristic-by-default to remove OpenAI dependency and speed up iteration.
+- Random-by-default to remove OpenAI dependency and speed up iteration.
 - PDF support enabled using pdf-parse for improved UX and parity with DOCX/TXT.
 - Multipart attachFieldsToBody disabled to ensure req.file() reliability with curl; fields read from data.fields.
 - Optional LLM replace-mode behind flags with protective measures (capped retries and per-request job cap).
-Falls back to heuristic on failures.
+Falls back to random on failures.

 ## 15. Alternatives Considered
 - Keeping attachFieldsToBody and reading file from req.body.file.
 Rejected for dev due to inconsistent behavior with curl; easier to rely on req.file().